-7.12.6 Display error alarms issued by the device bus
+7.12.6 Display error messages issued by the device bus

-Error alarms over device bus do cause controllers with an active modem function already in the default setting to dial the control station.
-However, the error alarms issued by the device bus are not displayed by controllers configured in this way.
-The setting CO7 -> F16 - 1 causes these controllers to react to the error alarms from the device bus by generating an "Err 5" alarm as long as the faults of the other device bus participants exist.
-The black squares under the corresponding numbers at the top of the display indicate which device bus address is defective for the first 23 device bus participants.
+The setting CO7 -> F16 - 1 causes the controller to react to the error messages from the device bus by generating the "Err 5" error message as long as the faults of the other device bus participants exist.
+If, additionally, the setting CO5 -> F07 - 1 is configured, the fault alarm output BA13 is also set.
+The black squares under the corresponding numbers at the top of the display indicate (with "Err 5") which device bus address is defective for the first 23 device bus participants.